esthermdev/esthermdev.github.io/README.md

 # Two Point Labs
-A sample site of a company homepage created as a means to practice the use of CSS flexbox properties in making a responsive website.
+A sample company homepage site created as a means to practice the use of CSS flexbox properties in making a responsive website.